opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 - The date picker allows you to pick start and finish dates in the opposite order.
 Clicking on a start date and then moving backwards to click on an earlier date will then use that first date as the finish date and the second (earlier) date as the start date.

-- Once you have selected your start and finish dates, you can adjust either field without resetting the other one by clicking on a new date near the previously selected date.
-This, however, depends on which date field is in focus.
-For example, clicking on a new start date that is 2 days earlier when the start date field is in focus simply replaces the original start date (conserving the finish date).
-However, clicking on that same date when the finish date field is in focus clears the finish date and uses the clicked date as the new start date.
-A second click then allows to select the new finish date.
-This should feel quite intuitive when you use it.
+- For a work package that already has a start and finish date, it is possible to adjust just the finish date: click on the finish date field and then click on a new date.
+As long as this date is after the start date, the finish date will update accordingly.
+If the date you pick is earlier than the start date, the original start date will then be cleared and a click on a second date will define the other end of the new range.

+- It is possible to set only one of the two dates.
+To do this, click on the field you would like to set (start date is selected by default, but you can change this manually to finish date) and click on a date.
+Then save without selecting a second date.
+Alternatively, if a a range is already selected, simply remove one of the dates and save.

+**Note**: The precedes-follows relation can constrain or affect the dates of work packages.
+For more information, see [Moving related work packages](../work-package-relations-hierarchies#moving-related-work-packages).

 ### One-day events